minimaxir/hacker-news-undocumented/README.md

 ### Shadowbanning

-Both users and domains can be shadowbanned, where all posts/comments by that user / submissions to that domain will be instantly `[dead]` and cannot receive votes/comments (but can still be vouched).
+Both users and domains can be [shadowbanned](https://en.wikipedia.org/wiki/Shadow_banning), where all posts/comments by that user / submissions to that domain will be instantly `[dead]` and cannot receive votes/comments (but can still be vouched).
 For accounts with a substantial history on Hacker News, moderators [will give warnings](https://news.ycombinator.com/item?id=16441707) before a ban.

 A good way to tell if a user/domain is banned is to either have another user with `showdead` enabled check for a series of `[dead]` content from that source, or view those submissions in Private Browsing/Incognito mode to see if they appear.

 ![](/images/shadowban.png)

-Users/domains are usually shadowbanned for breaking HN rules/spam.
+Users/domains are usually shadowbanned for breaking HN rules, or for general spam.
 If you feel you are unfairly shadowbanned, contact [hn@ycombinator.com](mailto:hn@ycombinator.com).

 ### Green Usernames